Meaning (semiotics)

 In semiotics, the study of sign processes (semiosis), the meaning of a sign is its place in a sign relation, in other words, the set of roles that the sign occupies within a given sign relation.

 This statement holds whether sign is taken to mean a sign type or a sign token.
 Defined in these global terms, the meaning of a sign is not in general analyzable with full exactness into completely localized terms, but aspects of its meaning can be given approximate analyses, and special cases of sign relations frequently admit of more local analyses.

+Distinctions

 Two aspects of meaning that may be given approximate analyses are the connotative relation and the denotative relation.
 The connotative relation is the relation between signs and their interpretant signs.
 The denotative relation is the relation between signs and objects.
 An arbitrary association exists between the signified and the signifier.

 For example, a US salesperson doing business in Japan might interpret silence following an offer as rejection, while to Japanese negotiators silence means the offer is being considered.
 This difference in interpretations represents a difference in semiotics.